ibexa/documentation-developer/docs/personalization/enable_personalization.md

 ### Set up item type tracking

-For the recommendations to be calculated, apart from visitor events (CLICK, BUY, etc.), the Personalization server must receive a list of item types that are tracked.
+For the recommendations to be calculated, apart from visitor events (for example, CLICK or BUY), the Personalization server must receive a list of item types that are tracked.

 You define item types to be tracked in [configuration files](configuration.md#configuration-files).
 The content is then initially exported by a script.